abhijithkutty/python-redis-counter/README.md

 What I dislike about my solution
 -------------------------------
-1. EKS setup may require some tweaks to access the application in your minikube lab.
+1. EKS setup may require some tweaks to access the application in lab.

+Testing 1072 Training